ULB-Darmstadt/shacl-form/README.md

 data-submit-button | [Ignored when `data-view` attribute is set] Whether to add a submit button to the form.
 The value of this attribute is used as the button label. `submit` events get emitted only when the form data validates data-generate-node-shape-reference | When generating the RDF data graph, &lt;shacl-form&gt; can create a triple that references the root `sh:NodeShape` of the data.
 Suggested values for this attribute are `http://www.w3.org/1999/02/22-rdf-syntax-ns#type` or `http://purl.org/dc/terms/conformsTo`.
-Default is empty, so that no such triple is created data-show-node-ids | When this attribute is set, shacl node shapes will have their subject id shown in the form
+Default is empty, so that no such triple is created data-show-node-ids | When this attribute is set, shacl node shapes will have their subject id shown in the form data-proxy | URL of a proxy to use when fetching resources (e.g. `owl:imports`).
+This can help loading resources from the web that are not [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) enabled.
+The URL of the resource to fetch will be appended to the value of this attribute.
+Example value for this attribute: `http://you-proxy.org/?url=`.

 ### Element functions